 Additionally, Chris has been designated as an expert in Federal court (e.g., Southern District of California; Northern, Eastern and Western Districts of Texas; Northern District of Georgia; Massachusetts; Eastern District of Pennsylvania), State court (e.g., California, Texas), and arbitration proceedings.

 Over the course of his career, Chris has worked with clients across a range of industries including medical devices, pharmaceuticals, genomic sequencing, oil and gas, semiconductors, telecommunication and computer hardware and software.

 Chris is a frequent speaker on intellectual property, commercial damages and valuation-related topics at events hosted by the Licensing Executives Society, the Texas Society of Certified Public Accountants, Institute of Management Accountants, and ABA, among others.
 He has also served as a guest lecturer on IP valuation for the Naveen Jindal School of Management graduate program in entrepreneurship and for an undergraduate course in the Department of Economics at the University of Texas at Austin.

 Prior to joining StoneTurn, Chris spent eight years in both financial and research positions primarily within the healthcare industry.
-He helped a top-ranked academic medical center analyze the financial, operational, and clinical impacts of offering new medical technologies.
-He also spent over two years with two international consulting firms where he concentrated on medical device intellectual property infringement.
+He helped a top-ranked academic medical center analyze the financial and operational ramifications of offering new medical technologies and served as a clinical monitor and a study coordinator on Phase I and II clinical trials for two contract research organizations.